S3N4T0R-0X0/APTs-Adversary-Simulation/North Koreans APT/Ricochet Chollima/README.md

 <img width="702" height="354" alt="imageedit_3_2570117683" src="https://github.com/user-attachments/assets/cf10354c-b377-4baf-b217-76f01b353f15" />

-1. Social Engineering Technique: Create document file  masquerading as information on North Korean troops deployed to Russia.
+1. Social Delivery Technique: Create document file  masquerading as information on North Korean troops deployed to Russia.

-2. malicious shortcut: make single shortcut (LNK) file.
+2. Malicious shortcut: make single shortcut (LNK) file.
 This LNK file executes malicious code and shares the same name as the ZIP     archive, with only the file extension being different.

-3. PowerShell commands: The shortcut (LNK) file is configured to run via PowerShell commands embedded arguments.
+3. PowerShell Commands: The shortcut (LNK) file is configured to run via PowerShell commands embedded arguments.

-4. toy.bat: When the PowerShell command in “toy03.bat” file is executed, it loads “toy02.dat” file created in temporary folder, functioning as a loader.
+4. Toy.Bat: When the PowerShell command in “toy03.bat” file is executed, it loads “toy02.dat” file created in temporary folder,       functioning as a loader.

-5.
+5. shellcode injection: As a result the shellcode is loaded into memory and the memory area becomes executable.

+6. Dropbox C2: Get Command and Control through payload uses the Dropbox API to upload data including command output to Dropbox.